What does Blockchain mean?

 The more certain all parties can be that the underlying blockchain technology produces an official record that has not and will not be manipulated or censored at any time, the more economic value a blockchain can bring.

 Blockchains are also intended to bring advantages derived from decentralized distributed technologies by eliminating the weaknesses of relying on a trusted intermediary.
-However, enterprise blockchains are not decentralized and public blockchains cannot offer security guarantees.
+However, most enterprise blockchains are not decentralized and most public blockchains cannot offer strong security guarantees.

 A properly specified blockchain is a way to provide an automated record of transactions or data with neutral, rigorous attestations, such that the records may be referred to ex post for 1) the purpose of economic coordination and 2) determining the existence (or lack of) evidence or documentation.